-We’ve already covered the methods of deployment via our API, Docker, and CI/CD lessons where the ML system is its own application, as opposed to being tied to a monolithic general application.
-This way we’re able to scale our ML workflows as needed and use it to deliver value across any other applications that maybe interested in using it’s outputs.
-So in this lesson, we’ll instead talk about the types of tasks, serving and how optimize, orchestrate and scale them.
-We highly recommend using a framework such as Metaflow to set up all this infrastructure that we'll be discussing.
+We’ve already covered the methods of deployment via our API, Docker, and CI/CD lessons where the ML system is its own microservice, as opposed to being tied to a monolithic general application.
+This way we’re able to scale our ML workflows as needed and use it to deliver value to downstream applications.
+So in this lesson, we’ll instead discuss the types of tasks, serving strategies and how to optimize, orchestrate and scale them.
+We highly recommend using a framework such as Metaflow to seamlessly interact with all the infrastructure that we'll be discussing.

 Before we talk about the infrastructure needed for ML tasks, we need to talk about the fundamental types of ML tasks.
 A task can involve features that don't change over time.
 For example if an API classifies uploaded images, all the input features come from the image the user just uploaded.
 If that same image is uploaded later and the same model is used, the prediction will remain unchanged.
 However, a task can also involve features that change over time.
 For example, if you want to predict whether a user would enjoy a movie, you'll want to retrieve the latest available data for that user's behavior.
 Using the exact same model, your prediction can change as the user's features change over time.
 This subtle difference can drive key architectural choices when it comes how to store, process and retrieve your data (feature stores, data streams, etc.).

-The first decision to make it to whether serve predictions via batches or real-time, which is entirely based on the feature space (finite vs. unbound).
+The first decision is whether to serve predictions via batches or real-time, which is entirely based on the feature space (finite vs. unbound).

 We can make batch predictions on a finite set of inputs which are then written to a database for low latency inference.
 When a user or downstream process makes an inference request in real-time, cached results from the database are returned.

 - ✅ generate and cache predictions for very fast inference for users.

 - ✅ the model doesn't need to be spun up as it's own service since it's never used in real-time.